 When you’re looking to take out a mortgage, expenses such as private school fees, nursery fees, or other childcare costs can significantly impact how much you can borrow.
-If you’re a parent juggling the costs of childcare, it’s important to understand how these expenses factor into your mortgage affordability.

 How Much Will Nursery or Childcare Costs Reduce What I Can Borrow?

 Childcare costs, such as nursery fees, will be considered by most mortgage lenders when calculating how much you can afford to borrow.
-This is because these fees reduce your disposable income, which in turn lowers the amount you’re likely to be able to borrow.
-Different lenders assess childcare expenses in slightly different ways, but they all take them into account when determining affordability.
+This is because these ongoing fees reduce your disposable income, which in turn lowers the amount you’re likely to be able to borrow.

 I Get Government-Funded Childcare – Will This Impact My Mortgage?

-If you receive government-funded childcare, it can still impact your mortgage options.
 Whether this helps or hinders your affordability will depend on when and how the funding is applied.
-For example, if you’re currently paying out of pocket but will soon receive government funding, lenders may consider this future change in your financial situation.
-It would be a good idea to run this one past an experienced mortgage broker; you can get started with our team here.
+For example, if you’re currently paying out of pocket but will soon receive government childcare benefits, some lenders may consider this future change when reviewing your mortgage application.

 Can I Pay for Childcare Upfront to Borrow More on a Mortgage?

 While it may seem like paying for childcare in one lump sum could free up more borrowing potential, lenders are cautious about affordability.
-Whether you pay for childcare upfront or in instalments, lenders may still factor these costs into their calculations to ensure you can afford your mortgage in the long term.

 Can I Use Child Benefit Income for a Mortgage?